AFASSoftware/typescript-assistant/readme.md

 ## Commit

-When running `tsa commit` in a terminal, the changed files (detected from git) will be formatted, the compiler will compile them and the linter will find problemns.
+When running `tsa commit` in a terminal, the changed files (detected from git) will be formatted, the compiler will compile them and the linter will find problems.
 As long as there are still compile or linting problems, typescript-assistant will keep watching the `.ts` files until they are resolved.
 All changes are then added to a commit and a commit-message dialog will appear.

 This utility is still under development.
 Future plans: